betterinformatics/inf4-hci-2/_timeline_ed/transport.md

 <div class="alert alert-info">
     <i class="fa fa-star"></i> <strong>Protip:</strong>
-    Buying a bus pass ('Ridacard') is significantly cheaper than singles if you use the busses a lot.
+     If you use the bus a lot, buying a bus pass ('Ridacard') is significantly cheaper than singles
 </div>